yask123/API_UI/README.md

 # Documentation
 A Web app and an API to crawl, index restaurant facebook pages and google places data.

+It was used to accumulate  Restaurant's data from sources such as Facebook's Restaurant Pages and Google Places to give more accurate results while searching for restaurants on Zomato (While my intern period @Zomato(W15).

 ### Dependecies :
 * Django
 * Pymongo